 Article I, section 5 of the Constitution requires that a quorum (51 senators) be present for the Senate to conduct business.
 Often, fewer than 51 senators are present on the floor, but the Senate presumes a quorum unless a roll call vote or quorum call suggests otherwise.

-Learn about the history of Senate rules with these essays by the Office of the Senate Historian.
+Learn about the history of Senate rules with these essays by the Senate Historical Office.

 The standing rules of the House govern the daily order of business on the House floor by making certain matters and actions privileged for consideration.
 House decisions to grant other individual bills privileged access to the floor, usually upon recommendations from the House Rules Committee , also determine the daily order of House floor business.

-The Amending Process in the House (pdf; long) (CRS)
+The Amending Process in the House (CRS) (PDF; long)